 But for the clear lowest point, you’d have to say the last regular season race at Richmond.
 Kenseth finished 25th with an ill-handling car, unable to make up poor track position all night and failed to make the Chase he inspired – ruining his streak of qualifying for every previous playoff since the inception of the Chase.
 Kenseth’s falling short now leaves only Jimmie Johnson as the only driver to accomplish the feat.

 But it wouldn’t be fair to say the No. 17 team was really in the league of his former teammate for most of the season.
-Following the two wins to open the season, Kenseth managed just two top 5s—a fifth at Texas and a fourth at Dover—before Richmond.
-From there, the No. 17 had a few impressive runs, like his runner-up finish at Charlotte…but overall, the team could not seem to put together a string of good finishes throughout the season.
+Following the two wins to open the season, Kenseth managed just two top fives – a fifth at Texas and a fourth at Dover – before Richmond.
+From there, the No. 17 had a few impressive runs, like his runner-up finish at Charlotte… but overall, the team could not seem to put together a string of good finishes throughout the season.

-Still, Kenseth’s season in context doesn’t suggest a decline in the 2003 Champion’s career.
-Roush Fenway Racing in general suffered a downturn in success…from Carl Edwards’ failure to get to Victory Lane, to Greg Biffle’s not making much of a dent in the Chase, to David Ragan’s worst full season of his career.
+Still, Kenseth’s season in context doesn’t suggest a decline in the 2003 champion’s career.
+Roush Fenway Racing in general suffered a downturn in success… from Carl Edwards’s failure to get to victory lane to Greg Biffle’s not making much of a dent in the Chase to David Ragan’s worst full season of his career.
 The whole team needs to get back on track, and it appears that, like several teams, they suffered from the no-testing rule imposed by NASCAR this season.

 But not only does the testing ban that seems to dog Roush Fenway the most remain in effect, the team will have 20% less information to share next season with only four cars in its stable.
 On top of that, Roush Fenway did not seem to show much improvement towards the end of 2009.
 Kenseth may be able to squeeze back into the Chase should the team’s engines hold up, but they still have a lot of work to do to become contenders again.